Fluctuating Multicomponent Lattice Boltzmann Model: Fluctuating Boltzmann Equation for non-ideal binary mixtures

-Furthermore, correlations between momentum and mass densities vanish.
+\ee Furthermore, correlations between momentum and mass densities vanish.
 Since $\Gamma'(\rv,\rv') = \Gamma(\rv',\rv)$, we have three independent pair correlation functions $\gamma$, $\gamma'$ and $\Gamma$ for a binary mixture.
 Their expressions are still unknown at this level of description.
 Equation~\eqref{eq:FDT}, together with the general expression of ${\cal G}^{\s \vars}_{a b}(\kv,\kv')$ \eqref{G:text}, constitutes the core of our results.
-In the following subsections, we will specialize these results first to the case of {\it homogeneous} equilibrium (Sec.~\ref{homo_equilibrium}), and then to the case of a static (i.e. not fluctuating) {\it non-homogeneous} equilibrium (Sec.~\ref{sec:non-hom}).
+In the following subsections, we will specialize these results first to the case of {\it homogeneous} equilibrium (Sec.~\ref{homo_equilibrium}), and then to the case of a {\it non-homogeneous} equilibrium (Sec.~\ref{sec:non-hom}).